bgoonz/docs-collection/github/codespaces/managing-codespaces-for-your-organization/managing-access-and-security-for-your-organizations-codespaces.md

 ---
 title: Managing access and security for your organization's codespaces
 shortTitle: Managing access and security for your organization
-intro: 'You can manage the repositories in your organization that {% data variables.product.prodname_codespaces %} can access.'
+intro: "You can manage the repositories in your organization that {% data variables.product.prodname_codespaces %} can access."
-permissions: 'To manage access and security for Codespaces for an organization, you must be an organization owner.'
+permissions: "To manage access and security for Codespaces for an organization, you must be an organization owner."
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Codespaces